RecursiveThinking/recursive_thinking_website_tech_docs/README.md

-# Recursive Thinking Website - Tech Docs
+# Recursive Thinking Technical Document Website

-This Repository holds a simple website which describes how to get started contributing to the Recursive Website Project.
+This Repository holds a simple website which describes the process to get both the Front End and Back End of the Recursive Thinking Website up and running.

-To Start, simply download (or git clone - if this process is comfortable for you) this repository to your computer, and open layout.html inside a local development server.
+To Start, simply git clone this repository to your computer, and open layout.html inside a local development server.

+*Note - you can download - but downloading does not properly setup your connection between the remote and local repositories...so...don't download.

 ## To Clone the Project From Github:

 ![GitHub Clone](_md/img/01_download_or_clone_from_github.jpg)

 -The following terminal command requires a basic knowledge of how to use a terminal/CLI (Command Line Interface).
-Additionally, the git command requires the installation of Git (Link) on your system.
+Additionally, the git command requires the installation of Git ([Get Git Here](https://git-scm.com/)) on your system.

 -If you have the above covered, Great!
-Then go to the recursive_thinking_website_tech_docs page and click on the clipboard/arrow button on the right side of the address link.
+Then go to the [recursive_thinking_website_tech_docs](https://github.com/RecursiveThinking/recursive_thinking_website_tech_docs) page and click on the clipboard/arrow button on the right side of the address link.

 -Then, go to your terminal, and execute the following command: